TransitionsAbroad.com Home. Transitions Abroad founded 1977.

 How to Make Your Study Abroad Program Decision

-Piazza Nettuno in Bologna, Italy
+Piazza Nettuno in the student city of Bologna, Italy.

 1) Start with a Focus: Location, Study, or Time of Year

-Often students came to me for general information, but didn’t have anything specific in mind.
+Often, students came to me for general information but didn’t have anything specific in mind.
 That’s OK!
 I always suggest they start by deciding

 • the location of the desired program